How to Roll Back Windows 11/10 Update to Previous Version

-If you encounter issues after a major Windows 11 or Windows 10 update, you can use the following guides to help you address the problems such as:
+If your issue started only after a major Windows 11 or Windows 10 update, check out the following guides to see if any matches your situation:

 Roll back Windows 11/10 update via Settings